Russia's Megafon to buy 750,000 iPhones in 3 years

-MOSCOW (Reuters) - Russia’s second-biggest mobile phone operator, Megafon, said it would buy at least 750,000 iPhones from Apple Inc over the next three years for resale through its retail network.
+MOSCOW, March 5 (Reuters) - Russia’s second-biggest mobile phone operator, Megafon , said it would buy at least 750,000 iPhones from Apple Inc over the next three years for resale through its retail network.

 Megafon signed an agreement with Apple’s Russian subsidiary in January, returning to a direct partnership with the U.S. company after a break of several years, but did not disclose the contract terms at the time.